BhargavKadali39/screen-recording/README.md

 The recording starts instantaneously and press q to exit the recording or just kill the program and don't forget to close the terminal/shell or what ever you're using.
 Doing so will safely save the video in the folder where the program is saved.

+Copy the below code to install the required modules. for pyautogui

+    pip install pyautogui

+for numpy

+    pip install numpy

+for open cv

+    pip install cv